 is merely a classification system to facilitate segregation of recyclates.

-1.6 This Part of standard does not provide engineering data or data on processing conditions which might be required to specify a material for a particular application and/or method of processing.
+1.6 This part of standard does not provide engineering data or data on processing conditions which might be required to specify a material for a particular application and/or method of processing.
 If such additional details are required, they shall be determined in accordance with the test methods specified in Part 2 of the standard, if applicable.

 REFERENCES

 The Indian Standards given below contain provisions which, through reference in this text, constitute provisions of this Standard.
 At the time of publication, the editions indicated were valid.
-All Standards are subject to revisions, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent editions of the Standards indicated below.
+All Standards are subject to revisions, and parties to agreements based on this Standard are encouraged to investigate the possibility of applying the most recent edition of the standards.